 Fleas are small parasitic blood sucking insects that feed on mammals such as humans, dogs, cats, pigs and birds.
 They belong to an order of insects known as Siphonaptera, literally ‘wingless siphon’.
 Most commonly they are known for biting which can cause mild to sever irritation.

+The three most common species of flea in Australia are the Cat flea (Ctenocephalides felis), the Dog flea (Ctenocephalides canis) and the Human flea (Pulex irritans).
 The latter two species are relatively rare and, despite their common names cat fleas mostly infect dogs and people.

 Colour: Adults – light brown to a dark mahogan

 Shape: When viewed with the naked eye, they are roughly an oval shape.
 They are flattened laterally (on their side).
 Large, well developed rear legs.

 Size: Adults about 2 - 8 mm

 Region: Throughout Australia